madeskilz/Nigerian-Secondary-School-Subjects-Complete/README.md

 # Nigerian-Secondary-School-Subjects-Complete
-A Complete SQL Runnable List of All Nigerian Secondary School Subjects
+A Compilation of a SQL Runnable List of All Nigerian Secondary School Subjects<br/>
+By Adekoniye Adedoyin Michael<br/>
+Software Developer